Mauii/Interactive-Modules-for-Blender/README.md

 Open Blender.
 Go to Edit > Preferences > Add-ons.
 Click Install... and select the downloaded .zip.
-Search for JKA Frankenstein Tutor and enable it by checking the box.
+Search for Interactive Modules for Blender and enable it by checking the box.

 **How to Use**:
 Open the Sidebar in the 3D Viewport (Press N).